CybotAS/CookiebotWP/readme.txt

 ## Copyright and Trademarks ##

-Cookiebot is a registered trademark of Cybot A/S
+Cookiebot CMP by Usercentrics is a registered trademark of Usercentrics A/S